 Keep in mind that all estimates on the table are based on square areas to be fenced.
 Odd shaped parcels, gate openings and other factors must be taken into consideration.

 Do you have further questions about how much fence to buy?
-Talk to your local Red Brand dealer for advice!
+Talk to your local Red Brand dealer for advice or check out our fence calculator!

 Don’t miss a thing.
 Simply fill out the Subscribe form here.
 We’ll notify you every time we add new material.
 See you soon!